dxknight/chronos/README.md

 By default, expired timers are shown above the -now- line, highlit with the `chronos-expired` face, until they are deleted.
-Additional actions can be set for when a timer expires by setting `chronos-action-function` to a custom function.
-This function takes a timer as an argument, which can be used to get e.g. the timer's message.
+Additional actions can be set for when a timer expires by adding functions to the hook `chronos-expiry-functions`.

 Countup timers (those started with 0 time to expire) do not trigger these notifications, although they are highlit with the